 The American Cancer Society recommends to start doing a regular breast self-exam in your 20s so you can get to know what is normal for your breasts.
 Examine your breasts once a month, the week after your period starts, when your breasts are less lumpy and/or tender due to hormonal changes.
 If you no longer have a period because you use a contraceptive method that stops your period, you have had your uterus removed, or you are post-menopausal, do your BSE on the first day of every month or whenever you can best remember to do it.
 For example, if your birthday is May 11, you could pick the 11th day of each month.

 A clinical breast exam is the same as a self-exam except that a healthcare provider performs it instead of you.
 If you are under 40, it is recommended that you have a clinical breast exam every three years.
 After age 40, it is recommended that you have a clinical breast exam every year.

 What is a Pap and HPV test?

-A Pap test looks for pre-cancerous cell changes of the cervix.
-It is usually part of a regular pelvic exam [link to Pelvic Exam].
-During a Pap test, your health care provider inserts a metal or plastic speculum; an instrument shaped like a slender duckbill, into your vagina much like a tampon is inserted.
+A Pap test looks for pre-cancerous cell changes of the cervix and is usually part of a regular pelvic exam [go to Cancer.org for more information].
+During a Pap test, your healthcare provider inserts a metal or plastic speculum, an instrument shaped like a slender duckbill, into your vagina much like a tampon is inserted.
 The speculum is opened to separate the walls of the vagina so that the cervix (the entrance to your uterus) can be seen.
 You may feel mild discomfort or pressure during this part of the exam, but you should not feel pain.
-Breathe slowly, and try to keep your vaginal muscles relaxed.
-The health care provider then uses a small brush to gently collect cells from the outer opening of the cervix.
-The cells are sent to the laboratory where a laboratory technician uses a microscope to look at a sample of these cervical cells for signs of any unusual looking cells.
+Breathe slowly and try to keep your vaginal muscles relaxed.
+The healthcare provider then uses a small brush to gently collect cells from the outer opening of the cervix.
+The cells are sent to the laboratory for a PAP test to detect any signs of unusual looking cells.